Contentstack-Solutions/some-extensions/README.md

 **NOTE:** Set the _"Field data type"_ in Contentstack to match the type definition of the value in the config parameters above.
 This example uses _Number_

+**ANOTHER NOTE:** Change every mention of the `config`, from `extensionField.config` to `extensionField.fieldConfig` if you want to define the available options inside the content type builder instead of in the extension itself.

 ## image-preview
 A preview of the image in the entry - Just a bigger view.
 Using the image delivery API.